-Denny Strickland will venture over to the UK for the first time in June to perform two shows: Nashville Nights at Under The Bridge in London and the Buckle & Boots Festival in Manchester.
-Denny will be performing with a full band so those shows are not to be missed.
+Tour Update: Denny Strickland will venture over to the UK for the first time in June to perform four shows: Nashville Nights at Under The Bridge in London and the Buckle & Boots Festival in Manchester + dates in Hertford and Wolverhampton.
 Loads more info about Denny and his new single 'California Dreamin' from the album of the same name follows:

 Strickland is heading full throttle into 2018 with some big things on tap, including a brand new single, 'California Dreamin’ along with his first trip to perform overseas for fans in the UK.
 The song about the mesmerising powers of a West Coast girl who proves more than hard to forget is right in Denny’s wheelhouse as a self-professed romantic who wears his feelings on his chest.
 The title track of his latest album, he penned the song with Troy Johnson and Henry Jack Williams, and admits he finds himself almost getting lost in the feeling of it sometimes when he’s onstage performing it for the fans.